 The Similan islands are just 84 km northwest of bustling Phuket.
 Koh Similan is one of the best-known island groups in the Andaman Sea, largely because of the wonders that await beneath the clear-blue waters surrounding it.
 This little archipelago often features among the top 10 most interesting diving areas in the world and has also become a favourite destination for yachties and boat tours.

-"Similan" is derived from the Malay sembilan, and means "nine".
+Its name is derived from sembilan, the Malay word for 9.
 Each of the Similan Islands has a number as well as a name.
-These are, running from north to south: Koh Ba Ngu (No. 9), Similan (No. 8), Payu (No. 7), Miang (No. 4, No. 5 and, in some opinion, No. 6), Payan (No. 3), Payang (No. 2), and Hu Yong (No. 1).
-Hin Pousar, or "Elephant Head Rock", is alternatively designated No. 6 by some.
-Koh Bon, lying 17 nautical miles north of Ba Ngu, is part of the Similan National Park and may be granted honorary status as No. 10.
+These are, from north to south: Koh Ba Ngu (No. 9), Similan (No. 8), Payu (No. 7), Miang (No. 4, No. 5 and, in some opinion, No. 6), Payan (No. 3), Payang (No. 2), and Hu Yong (No. 1).
+Hin Pousar, or ‘Elephant Head Rock’, is alternatively designated No. 6 by some.
+Koh Bon, lying 17 nautical miles north of Ba Ngu, is part of the Similan National Park – often granted honorary status as No. 10.

 What is it that makes these islands so attractive?
 The Similans aren't as dramatically scenic as the limestone islands of Krabi or Phang Nga Bay, which many people have come to associate with the Andaman Sea.
 Instead, you find low-lying formations covered with thick forest.

 Ironwood and gum trees are among the larger trees, while jackfruit, rattan and bamboo form part of the denser undergrowth.
 The islands are home to crab-eating monkeys, dusky langurs, squirrels, bats, lizards and a good variety of birds (though the monkeys are shy and rarely seen by the casual observer).